EUCAIM/k8s-deployments/Molgenis/README.md

 5 of these Deployments (molgenis, postgres, minio, elasticsearch and kibana-dashboard) require one or several persistent volumes.
 These persistent volumes are implemented through NFS volumes that are exposed on a server in the same private network (in UPV's deployment, this server is the front-end of the K8s cluster).
 The volumes are accessed through Persistent Volume Claims.
 The frontend deployment mounts a config file (`/etc/nginx/proxy.d/backend.conf`) through a ConfigMap file.
+We have improved the accessibility of our pods by implementing Ingress routes, which offer several benefits, including simplified configuration and better handling of redirects.
 <br>
 <br>